hadley/adv-r/Environments.md

 * `eval.env`: the environment in which to evaluate the expression
 * `assign.env`: the environment in which to create the binding

 Writing `%<d-%` is straightforward, bearing in mind that `makeActiveBinding` uses non-standard evaluation to capture the representation of the second argument, so we need to use substitute to construct the call manually.
+Once you've read [[computing on the language]], you might want to read the source code and think about how it works.

 One application of `delayedAssign` is `autoload`, a function that powers `library()`. `autoload` makes R behave as if the code and data in a package is loaded in memory, but it doesn't actually do any work until you call one of the functions or access a dataset.
 This is the way that data sets in most packages work - you can call (e.g.) `diamonds` after `library(ggplot2)` and it just works, but it isn't loaded into memory unless you actually use it.